 What is the best way to grease a cake pan?

 I believe wholeheartedly that butter is the best option.
 It enhances the cake’s flavor profile and creates an eye-catching browning that is desirable.

-How long should you leave cake in pan after baking?
+How long should you leave the cake in the pan after baking?

 A cake should cool down in a pan for about 20 minutes.
 The goal is to remove the cake while it’s warm but not cold.